Infineon/BlockchainSecurity2Go-Python-Library/README.md

 The library is tested with Python 3.7.1 and the Identive Cloud 4700 F Dual Interface reader.

 ## Usage Example
-### Python Library
-Go to the [Blockchain Security 2Go repository](https://github.com/Infineon/BlockchainSecurity2Go-Python-Library) to find examples of how to use the Python library.

 ### Command Line Tool
 Here is an example of how the command line tool could be used